pathogenic micro-organismsReading time:

 - Adenoviruses that attack the upper respiratory system and the eyes (a source of conjunctivitis in swimming pools) but arealso present in the intestine;

 - Reoviruses responsible for diarrhoea, skin eruptions and disorders of the upper respiratory system;

 - Rotaviruses, identified in many cases of gastro-enteritis (e.g. 64 000 cases in Great Britain between 2000 and 2003); livestock is often responsible for contaminating surface water;

 - The SARS Coronavirus, deadly pneumopathy that appeared in Asia towards the end of 2002 and that had spread worldwide by 2003; it is an airborne virus; however, the presence of the infectious virus in the urine and faeces of patients showed that waterborne transmission was also possible;

-- Influenza that swimming pools can accidentally help to transmit because the virus is very abundant in nasal mucous;
+- Influenza that swimming pools can accidentally help to transmit because the virus is very abundant in nasal mucus;

-- Papillomavirus, responsible for verruca contracted in swimming pools.
+- Papillomavirus, responsible for verrucas contracted in swimming pools.

 In fact, the role played by water in the transmission of certain viral illnesses is very controversial.
 Additionally, if we refer to the rare cases where it has been possible to ascribe viral epidemics to a waterborne source, the water in question had always been massively contaminated by sewage water; however, the minimum doses causing an infection are as yet unknown.